 Provide Important Information

-- She can choose among many different family planning methods that she can start at once (see When to Start Contraceptive Methods).
+- She can choose among many different family planning methods that she can start at once (see next page).
 Methods that women should not use immediately after giving birth pose no special risks after treatment for abortion complications.

 - To avoid infection, she should not have sex until bleeding stops—about 5 to 7 days.
 If being treated for infection or vaginal or cervical injury, she should wait to have sex again until she has fully healed.